LinhHoManh/Elevator/README.md

     + Sound is played once the elevator reached a floor (only to notify users)
 - [x] What are some common mistakes you can make with this current design?
     + Get out of the elevator before/after my desired destination.
 When the elevator is moving I usually talk to people or use my phone.
+- [x] Suggest the improvements to make on the control interface.
+Sketch your solution.
+And justify your design decisions.
+    + The problem is feedback.
+I suggest to improve the feedback to users such as: notify users whether the door is closing or opening; notify users whether a desired floor is reached; time estimation for each floor